 Wooden tubs were replaced by metal tubs and it was game on for electrified washers and dryers.
 The machines were still out of reach for many people but the factories of the Industrial Revolution, increasing success in mass production, and improved designs that made all the new-fangled stuff work better and better broadened washer and dryer appeal as the new century dawned.

-- drum-style galvanized tub was powered by an electric motor.
+- 1908 - Alva J. Fisher claims credit for the first electric washing machine, although there are challengers, including a Louis Goldenberg, an engineer for Ford Motor Company.
+Fisher called his machine "Thor," after the Norse god of thunder and lightning.
+It was pretty sensational.
+The drum-style galvanized tub was powered by an electric motor.
 But water dripping from the tub shorted the unprotected motor and shocked the launderer.
 So, aptly named but not exactly a home run.

 - 1911 - Maytag Corporation, soon to be synonymous with laundry machines, developed wringers powered by electricity.
 No more hand cranking.
 Housemaids and mamas everywhere willingly sacrificed upper arm toning.

 - 1915 - Electric dryers were available to the moneyed classes.